billvaglienti/ProtoGen/README.md

 - `comment` : The comment for the Protocol tag will be placed at the top of the main header file as a multi-line doxygen comment with a \mainpage tag.

+- `pointer` : By default, the generated code does not know about the structure of the packet datatype, and uses generic pointers (void*) to reference packet data.
+This behaviour can be overridden by specifying the datatype of the packet.
+If this parameter is specified, the protocol file must include the header file where the packet is defined.

 Comments
 --------